 This briefing paper explains how Universal Credit has increased the number of people claiming unemployment benefits, by requiring a broader group of claimants to look for work than was the case under Jobseeker’s Allowance.
 In January 2019, the Department for Work and Pensions published an ‘alternative’ claimant count for the first time.
 This models what the claimant count would have been if Universal Credit had been fully in place since 2013.Jump to full report >>

 The claimant count is the number of people claiming benefits for the principal reason that they are unemployed.
 Before 2013, this was just the number of people claiming Jobseeker’s Allowance.

 Following the introduction of Universal Credit from 2013 onwards, the claimant count has been measured as the number of people claiming Jobseeker’s Allowance plus the number of Universal Credit claimants who are required to look for work.

 Universal Credit is a new benefit which is being rolled out in stages.
 It replaces six existing benefits and tax credits (“legacy benefits”):

 By bringing together out-of-work benefits and tax credits, Universal Credit provides both in- and out-of-work support to claimants.
 It was introduced with the aim of simplifying and streamlining the benefits system, improving work incentives, tackling poverty among low income families, and reducing the scope for error and fraud.

-The Library continues to publish constituency data on our Constituency Profiles intranet site and in our monthly briefing paper, People claiming unemployment benefits by constituency.
+The Library publishes constituency data for both claimant count series on our Constituency data dashboard and in our monthly briefing paper, People claiming unemployment benefits by constituency.